Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsAdvanced.rst

       :alt:  None
       :width: 605px

-      Figure 2.
       QGIS where Suews Simple and Image Morphometric Parameters (Point) is opened.

 #.
 First, clear the map canvas from your two other plugin windows, e.g.
-   as above in Figure 2.
+   as figure above.
 #.
 If you use the default test data in SUEWS Simple - you can overwrite
    is as you go.
 #.
 Locate the eddy covariance tower position on the Strand building,